ever3001/iotsmartplant/README.md

 > Using vTaskDelay(x/ portTICK_PERIOD_MS) add more code then using vTaskDelay(pdMS_TO_TICKS(x)).
 > Don't forget to calculate stack for a task when creating a task xTaskCreate(...)

+## Documentation

+### Building locally

+To work locally with this project, you'll have to follow the steps below:

+1. Fork, clone or download this project
+1. [Install][sphinx] Sphinx
+1. Install sphinx-rtd-theme
+1. Generate the documentation: `make`

+The generated HTML will be located in the location specified by `conf.py`, in this case `_build/html`.